-Wat Nong Ao is a very modest and peaceful temple located in central Pattaya.
+Wat Nong Ao is one of the best temples in pattaya that very modest and peaceful temple located in central Pattaya.
 The most attractive part of the temple is its shiny exterior.
 It gives the feeling of a billionaires’ private golden temple.
 The temple features a big reclined Buddha statue, a picturesque Ganesha shrine, and a praying skeleton with glasses.

 These 5 temples have been specially shortlisted for tourists who want to explore the temples in Krabi but have a tight schedule.
 There is no entry fees for most of them.
 However, you have to be very mindful about your dress and conduct while visiting these temples in Krabi.

 While Pattaya is not particularly known for its Hindu temples, there is a small Hindu temple called Sri Rama Temple (Sri Rama Sita Vanaram) located at 383/1 Soi 4, Pattaya 3 Road, Bang Lamung District, Chonburi.